nenoNaninu/TypedSignalR.Client/README.md

 Therefore, if we change the code on the server-side, the modification on the client-side becomes very troublesome.
 The leading cause is that it is not strongly typed.

-TypedSignalR.Client aims to generate a strongly typed SignalR Client by sharing interfaces in which the server and client functions are defined.
+TypedSignalR.Client aims to generate a strongly typed SignalR client by sharing interfaces in which the server and client functions are defined.
 Defining interfaces are helpful not only for the client-side but also for the server-side.
 See [Usage](#usage) section for details.